skadauke/intro-to-r-for-clinicians-chop/exercises/r_project_template.md

 This step usually requires a particular R library to bring in data, such as `readr`, which is happy grabbing data from a variety of sources.

-For example, we might want to bring in a .csv from a location online AND store it in a variable we can use:
+For example, we might want to bring in a .csv from a location online AND capture it in a named object so we can use it later:

 ```{r message=FALSE}